Life upended for Americans as U.S. scrambles to contain coronavirus threat

 Oscar-winning actor Tom Hanks and at least one player in the National Basketball Association announced that they had tested positive for the coronavirus.

-The patchwork of state and local directives to stem the tide of infections came as U.S. health officials struggled to expand the country's limited testing capacity, acknowledging that it remained difficult for many people to get tested.
+The patchwork of state and local directives to stem the tide of infections came as U.S. health officials struggled to expand the country's limited testing capacity.

 "The system is not really geared to what we need right now," Anthony Fauci, the top U.S. official on infectious diseases, said at a congressional hearing.
 "The idea of anybody getting it (testing) easily the way people in other countries are doing it, we're not set up for that."

-Two U.S. senators - Rick Scott and Lindsey Graham - opted for a self-quarantine after interacting with a delegation led by Brazilian President Jair Bolsonaro in Florida.
-One of Bolsonaro's team tested positive for the virus.
+Two U.S. senators, Rick Scott and Lindsey Graham, opted for self-quarantine after interacting with a delegation led by Brazilian President Jair Bolsonaro in Florida.
+One of Bolsonaro's team has tested positive for the virus.

-President Donald Trump and Vice President Mike Pence also met the Brazilian delegation, but White House spokeswoman Stephanie Grisham said: "Both the President and Vice President had almost no interactions with the individual who tested positive and do not require being tested at this time."
+President Donald Trump and Vice President Mike Pence also met the Brazilian delegation, but White House spokeswoman Stephanie Grisham said both of them had "almost no interactions with the individual who tested positive and do not require being tested at this time."

-Despite the unfolding crisis, Congress was unable to work out a deal on a sweeping coronavirus bill on Thursday.

-Republicans have balked at a plan crafted by Democrats in the House of Representatives and called for a delay in considering the proposed legislation.
-Trump said he didn't support the bill.
+Republicans initially balked at a sweeping coronavirus economic aid package crafted by Democrats in the House of Representatives.
+After a day-long negotiating session, House Speaker Nancy Pelosi said late Thursday that they were close to a deal with the administration.

-Trump on Thursday defended his decision, which goes into effect at midnight on Friday and lasts for 30 days.
-Speaking to reporters at the White House, he said the ban could be lengthened or shortened.
+Trump defended his decision, which goes into effect at midnight on Friday and lasts for 30 days.
+He said the ban could be lengthened or shortened.

-Even for some of those not hit by the disease, the economic impacts became a reality.

-The travel restrictions will heap more pressure on airlines already reeling from the pandemic, hitting European carriers the hardest, analysts said.
+The restrictions will heap pressure on airlines already reeling from the pandemic, hitting European carriers the hardest, analysts said.

 American Airlines Inc and Delta Air Lines Inc said they were capping fares for U.S.-bound flights from Europe amid reports of exorbitant pricing as U.S. citizens flocked to European airports trying to return home.

-Global stock markets sank again on Thursday.
-The S&P 500 and the Dow Jones Industrial Average fell about 10%.
-Airline and some cruise line stocks were particularly hard hit.

-(Reporting by Steve Holland, Susan Heavey, Lisa Lambert, Patricia Zengerle, David Morgan and Richard Cowan in Washington and Maria Caspani, Jonathan Allen, Michael Erman and Dan Burns in New York, Steve Gorman in Culver City, California; Writing by Ginger Gibson and Paul Simao; Editing by Jonathan Oatis, Sonya Hepinstall and Cynthia Osterman)
+(Reporting by Jonathan Allen and Steve Holland; Additional reporting by Susan Heavey, Lisa Lambert, Patricia Zengerle, David Morgan and Richard Cowan in Washington and Maria Caspani, Michael Erman and Dan Burns in New York, Steve Gorman in Culver City, California; Writing by Ginger Gibson and Paul Simao; Editing by Sonya Hepinstall, Cynthia Osterman, Leslie Adler and Daniel Wallis)